SAP-samples/teched2025-AD165/exercises/ex3/README.md

 ### Exercise 3.2.4 Edit steps in stage Idea Creation & Refinement

-For each In each of the steps below,
+For each of the steps below,

 you will be required to click on the **Add widget** button in the middle of the step UI.
 <br>![Add widget](/exercises/ex3/images/03_04_0010.png)